-(for students who entered the MBA programme with
+Internship reports (for students who entered the MBA programme with

-less then 210 ECTS credit points!)
+less than 210 ECTS credits)

-Procedure for students of the H-BRS
+Procedure for HBRS students

-The non-participation of an exam requires a filled-in form "Withdrawal from Examination due to Illness" + a dostors note / medical attestation.
-The moment of the first entry of the attestation is crucial.
-The original attestation is relevant for final recognition.
-Incomplete forms will not be processed.
-If the Examinations Office has any reason to believe that the medical certificate is unfounded, it can require you to see a public health officer.
+The form and the original certificate must be submitted in advance.
+Incomplete forms will not be considered.
+If the Examinations Office has any reason to believe that the medical certificate is inaccurate, it can require you to see a public health officer.

 Prüfungsservice / Examinations Office

 Ms Angelika Dierich

 Von-Liebig Str.
 20